jkerai1/CanaryTokensToSentinel/README.md

 # CanaryTokensToSentinel
 Bring CanaryTokens Into Sentinel.
-Article to Follow!
+[Article Link](https://www.linkedin.com/pulse/canarytokens-sentinel-logic-apps-jay-kerai-rezde)

 This version has notable improvements compared to the original.